 Measure the rated transmitter output power in decibels above 1 milliwatt (dBm) (step 1).
 Record the spurious emissions from the transmitter using the selective voltmeter or spectrum analyzer.
-Disconnect the power meter, transmitter and audio oscillator from the circuit and connect the signal generator as shown in step 2.
-Adjust the signal generator to obtain the same frequencies and magnitudes of spurious signals as were recorded above, and record the corresponding outputs of the signal generator in dBm.
-The transmitter output power in dBm minus the signal generator output in dBm is the value sought.
+Disconnect the transmitter from the circuit and connect the signal generator as shown in step 2.
+Adjust the signal generator to obtain the same frequencies and magnitudes of spurious signals recorded above, and record the corresponding outputs of the signal generator in dBm.
+The transmitter output power minus the signal generator output (in dBm) is the value sought.